 What is Area?

-Area is a measurement that gives you the amount of space taken up by a two-dimensional shape.
+Area is the amount of space inside a two-dimensional shape.
 Area is always measured in square units.
 Common units used when measuring area include square inches, square feet, and square meters.
 When calculating area, it is important that all dimensions are measured using the same units.

 Calculating the area of a rectangular shape involves the multiplication of two lengths.
 There are different formulas you can use to find the area of other shapes.
 For example, the area of a rectangle is found when you multiply the length of the shape by the width of the shape (A = l x w).
 If a sandbox is 6 feet long and 4 feet wide, the area of the sandbox would be 24 square feet (6 x 4 = 24).